ivanskodje/linux-install-scripts/Ubuntu Server 18.04/minecraft-server/readme.md

 After you have gained access and logged in, continue.

-You can start by making sure the server is up to date.
+Update the server.
 `sudo apt-get update && sudo apt-get upgrade -y`

 ## Secure the server
 Disable root.
 No exceptions.
 `sudo passwd -l root`

 ## Install Java